The majority of people use the internet every day to conduct searches for some information.

 1. Process Of Finding Orphan Pages Through Google Search Console

 First, you will need to click on Performance and then choose Pages.
-This will allow you to access the data for the pages, and the impressions should be mentioned here.
-Then you can alter the data range to go back as far as possible and see all the URLs clicked since you established the site.
+This will allow you to use the console to find pages and access their data, and the impressions should be mentioned here.
+Then, you can alter the date range to go back as far as possible and see all the URLs clicked since you established the site.

-Once you have that, export the list of URLs, for which you can use a crawling website like DeepCrawl.
-After that, go to links, and click on internal links before visiting the unique internal links sections.
+Once you have that, export the full list of URLs, for which you can use a crawling website like DeepCrawl.
+After that, go to links and click on internal links before visiting the unique internal links sections.

 Moving on, you will now want to find out the orphaned pages.
 To do so, run the crawl in DeepCrawl or a similar site without Google Search Console integration.

-Once you have the list of URLs, compare this list with the previous one, and the URLs not present in the second list are the orphan pages.
+Once you have the list of URLs, compare this list with the previous one and found the orphan pages, and the URLs not present in the second list are the orphan pages.

 You must upload this to a crawling website, and then you can run a crawl.
-Once that is done, click on Links, Internal Links and then Unique Internal Links, which will allow you to see all the internal links for the page.
+Once that is done, click on Links, Internal Links and then Unique Internal Links, allowing you to see all the internal links for the page.

 Next, you can run another crawl without Google Analytics integration before comparing both lists of URLs.
 The URLs that will be mentioned in the Google Analytics report but cannot be found in the Unique Internal Links list are your orphan pages.